x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/perform-G-Suite-migration.md

 Once your G Suite environment has been properly configured, you can complete your migration in the Exchange admin center or through the Exchange Online PowerShell.

 Before proceeding with either method, make sure that MailUsers have been provisioned for every user in the organization who will be migrated (either now or eventually).
 If any users aren't provisioned, provision them using the instructions in [Manage mail users](https://docs.microsoft.com/exchange/recipients-in-exchange-online/manage-mail-users).

-Each user should have their `ExternalEmailAddress` point to the user in their G Suite routing domain (will@gsuite.fabrikaminc.net).
+We recommend that the primary address (sometimes referred to as the "User Id") for each user be at the primary domain (such as "will@fabrikaminc.net").
+Typically, this means that the primary email address should match between O365 and G Suite.
+If any user is provisioned with a different domain for their primary address, then that user should at least have a proxy address at the primary domain.
+Each user should have their `ExternalEmailAddress` point to the user in their G Suite routing domain ("will@gsuite.fabrikaminc.net").
 The users should also have a proxy address that will be used for routing to their Office 365 routing domain (such as "will@o365.fabrikaminc.net").

-The primary email address that you provision for each user should be the same as the users' primary email addresses on the source G Suite side.

 ## Start a G Suite migration batch with the Exchange admin center (EAC)